rdbraber/docker-workshop/OracleDB_in_Docker.md

 Scripts for creating different Docker images for Oracle software can be found on [Github](https://github.com/oracle/docker-images).

+By the way, the step to download the database zip file only works on an student environment I've created.
+If you want to follow the steps in this document, you can download the zipfile linuxx64_12201_database.zip from [Oracle](http://www.oracle.com/technetwork/database/enterprise-edition/downloads/index.html).
+After you've downloaded the file, make sure you place it in the directory ~/docker-images/OracleDatabase/dockerfiles/12.2.0.1.

 The first step is to pull these scripts: